e-kotov/wikimapR/README.md

 ### To-Do List

-  - Rewrite `subdivide_bbox()` to accept metric values for bbox dimensions (not critical, but may be useful for outher projects)
+  - Rewrite `subdivide_bbox()` to accept metric values for bbox dimensions (not critical, but may be useful for other projects)

-  - Create a few more helper functions to abstract the user from the calls to `purrr` for simple things like getting the nubmer of found objects, or for getting number of objects per bounding box (see examples above in the Usage section)
+  - Create a few more helper functions to abstract the user from the calls to `purrr` for simple things like getting the number of found objects, or for getting number of objects per bounding box (see examples above in the Usage section)